Canned Foods

 • Barbecue sauce

-Read More of My Articles How To Choose Food Storage For Your Family
+Read More of My Articles How To Stock Your Kitchen For Survival

 Ready-Made Boxes or Canned Foods:

-I wish all the items we want for a preparedness plan can be purchased in real cans.
+I wish all the items we want for a preparedness plan could be purchased in real cans.
 There are some items we’ll want to store that only come in boxes.
 The list below has a mixture of both canned and boxed products, but they are all things we should consider having on hand.
 Just keep in mind that the canned items will tend to last longer on your shelves than those sold by the box.

 • Chili